Hypercube tesseractTesser network

 A significant challenge in designing AI agents is that the internet and digital systems are optimized for human interactions.
 AI agents do not share the same limitations as humans and may find human-centric user experiences (UX) restrictive, potentially hindering their performance.

-Establishing Identity and Memory for AI Agents
+Establishing Identity and Trust in an AI Driven world

 Problem